Freight Class Density Calculator

 Is freight class the same as density?

-No. Density is a major input for many commodities, but official class can also reflect handling, stowability, liability, packaging, and the exact NMFC item.
+No. Density is a major input for many LTL commodities, but official class can also reflect handling, stowability, liability, packaging, and the exact NMFC item.

 Glossary: